 Meet Paulo Pinto, founder of the Society for Young Artists, an innovative west London startup that offers young people the chance to combine artistic self-expression with learning about finance.
-Paulo was at Canalside House for PBC's three daycourse, and he kindly arrived early to give us time to ask him about his story…
+Paulo was at Canalside House for PBC’s three days Start Your Business course, and he kindly arrived early to give us time to ask him about his story…

 What is the Society for Young Artists?

-‘It’s a CIC (Community Interest Company) that will run local after-school clubs to provide two things: Firstly, arts workshops, and secondly, finance workshops.
+‘It’s a CIC (Community Interest Company) that will run local after-school clubs to provide two things: Firstly, art workshops, and secondly, finance workshops.

 How and Why did you start?